jamestiotio/10.006_progressive_learning_worksheet_answers/SUTD 10.006 2019 Progressive Learning Worksheet Answers.md

     b) −79.0 kJ/mol

-    c) 2.025 × 10^13^
+    c) 2.025 × 10<sup>13</sup>

-    ​	As the K~A~ value is very large (larger than for the monomer-ligand interaction), the binding affinity is very high for 	the dimer-ligand interaction (higher than the affinity for the monomer-ligand interaction).
+    ​	As the K<sub>A</sub> value is very large (larger than for the monomer-ligand interaction), the binding affinity is very high for the dimer-ligand interaction (higher than the affinity for the monomer-ligand interaction).

 12. C